4D printing: Advances in Biomedical Applications

-Possible Applications
+Possible applications

 There are some existing techniques/technologies that could potentially be applied and adjusted for 4D printing.

-Cell Traction Force
+Cell traction force

-Cell Traction Force (CTF) is a technique wherein living cells fold and move microstructures into their designed shape.
+Cell traction force (CTF) is a technique wherein living cells fold and move microstructures into their designed shape.
 This is possible through the contraction that occurs from actin polymerization and actomyosin interactions within the cell.
 In natural processes, CTF regulates wound healing, angiogenesis, metastasis, and inflammation.
 Takeuchi et al. seeded cells across two microplates, and when the glass structure was removed the cells would bridge the gap across the microplate and thus initiate self-folding.
 The team was able to create vessel-like geometries and even high throughput dodecahedrons with this method.
 There is speculation that utilizing this technique of cell origami will lead to designing and printing a cell-laden structure that can mimic their non-synthetic counterparts after the printing process has completed.

-Electrical and Magnetic Smart Materials
+Electrical and magnetic smart materials

 The electrical responsive materials that exist today change their size and shape depending on the intensity and/or direction of an external electric field or applied electrical current.
 Polyaniline and polypyrrole (PPy) are, in particular, good conducting materials and can be doped with tetrafluoroborate to contract and expand under an electric stimulus.
 A robot made of these materials was made to move using an electric pulse of 3V for 5 seconds, causing one leg to extend, then removing the stimulus for 10 seconds, causing the other leg to move forward.
 Research on carbon nanotubes, which are biocompatible and highly conductive, indicates that a composite made of carbon nanotube and a shape memory specimen has a higher electrical conductivity and speed of electro-active response than either specimen alone.

 Shape memory composite structures incorporating highly conductive metallic surface layers have also been demonstrated to be highly electrical responsive.
 Due to its high electrical conductivity enabled by an electroless plated metal surface, these composites may be used in electrical devices for temperature sensing (if using a temperature-responsive shape memory polymer matrix), or as electrical safety devices.
 B.Q.Y.
 Chan et al. fabricated a multiple-temperature sensing device with various switches triggered at different temperatures.
 The incorporation of the metallic coating was demonstrated to have no adverse impact on the shape memory performance of the switches.

 Magnetically responsive ferrogels contract in the presence of a strong magnetic field and thus have applications in drug and cell delivery.
 The combination of carbon nanotubes and magnetically responsive particles has been bioprinted for use in promoting cell growth and adhesion, while still maintaining a strong conductivity.